drfknoble/tensorflow_projects/tensorflow_and_keras/README.md

     python main.py

-To run TensorBoard, run the following command and browse to 'localhost:6006':

-    tensorboard --logdir=./logs

 # Contributions

 If you feel like you can make a contribution; please, feel free to make a request.